 While there is plenty of debate about which macro mix is optimal, the Smart Macros Algorithm can help you find what works for you (note: macro = large).

 Micronutrients are the vitamins, minerals, amino acids and fatty acids that our body needs to thrive (remember: micro = small).

 Micronutrients don’t necessarily provide much in terms of energy, but if you don’t get the nutrients you need, your cravings will increase, and you will end up eating more as your body goes in search of enough of the essential micronutrients to survive and thrive.

-Our satiety analysis of forty thousand days of food logging data from Optimisers shows that we tend to spontaneously eat less when we consume foods that have a higher nutrient density (as measured by the Optimal Nutrient Score).
+Our satiety analysis food logging data from Optimisers shows that we tend to spontaneously eat less when we consume foods that have a higher nutrient density (as measured by the Optimal Nutrient Score).

 Nutrient density is simply the amount of micronutrients per calorie of food that you consume.

-In practice, this can be challenging to manage, so we designed Nutrient Optimiser to help people identify the foods and meals that contain more of the nutrients that you are finding harder to get in your diet.
-Nutrient Optimiser enables you to improve the nutrient density of your diet to ensure you obtain enough micronutrients without having to consume too much energy.
+We created Nutrient Optimiser to help people identify the foods and meals that contain more of the nutrients that you are finding harder to get in your diet.

 The word protein is derived from the Greek word proteus, which means primary or of first importance.

-While they can be used for energy, protein is primarily used to build and repair your muscles and organs.
-Amino acids are critical to our neurotransmitters that make your brain operate and the plethora of biological functions that keep your body running.
+While protein can be used for energy if there is insufficient energy coming in from carbs and fat, protein is primarily used to build and repair your muscles and organs.
+Amino acids are critical to our neurotransmitters that make your brain operate and the many of biological functions that keep your body running.

 While you need adequate protein to survive, protein is not a great source of energy.
 You lose around 25% of the calories in protein when you convert it to ATP to use for energy.
 This is known as the Thermic Effect of Food.
 You may feel hot and need to drink more water if you try to overeat protein.